Skip to content

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit

 You can also find a small café, Fjöruhúsið.
-It is the ideal location to enjoy the scenery over a cup of coffee or hot chocolate with some delicious homemade cake or soup on sunny days.
+On sunny days, it is the ideal location to enjoy the scenery over a cup of coffee or hot chocolate with some delicious homemade cake or soup.
 The café only operates during summertime.

 • Djupalonssandur Black Beach

-Reynisfjara on Iceland’s south coast is the most well-known black beach in Iceland, but Djúpalónssandur rivals it in danger and beauty.
+Reynisfjara on Iceland’s south coast is Iceland’s most well-known black beach, but Djúpalónssandur rivals it in danger and beauty.
 This fabulous beach contains both black sand and perfectly round black stones.

 Djúpalónssandur means Deep Lagoon’s Sand since nearby you can see the lovely Deep Lagoon or Djúpalón.
 Despite the name, the lagoon is just 5 metres deep.

-You can also explore the ruins of a British trawler, The Epine GY7, which was destroyed east of Dritvík cove on March 13th 1948.
-Fourteen men passed away, and five were rescued by the Icelandic search and rescue teams from neighbouring towns.
+You can also explore the ruins of a British trawler, The Epine GY7, which was destroyed east of Dritvík Cove on March 13th 1948.
+Fourteen men passed away, and the Icelandic search and rescue teams rescued five from neighbouring towns.
 The iron ruins were kept as a memoir of the lives lost.

-Like at Reynisfjara, the surf is fatal for visitors, with sneaker waves appearing suddenly and grasping anyone with them that doesn’t remain a safe distance away.
+Like at Reynisfjara, the surf is fatal for visitors.
+Sneaker waves appear suddenly and grasp anyone who doesn’t remain a safe distance away.

 • Londrangar